Carl-Tallman-95/Unique-kicks/README.md

 ## Bugs
 **Solved bugs**
- 1. - I used a div with a linear-gradient to overlay my background image, but the overlay would block the nav-bar from being clickable.
+ 1. - To make the header background image darker I used a div with a linear-gradient to overlay the image, but the overlay would block the nav-bar from being clickable.
-    - I solved the issue by removing the div and used the linear-gradient inside background-image property
+    - I solved the issue by removing the div and then used the linear-gradient inside background-image div property.
  ```
  background-image: linear-gradient(rgba(4,9,30,0.3), rgba(4,9,30,0.3)),
  ```